JaafarBK02/titanic-machine-learning-project/README.md

 ### Titanic Dataset Classification Model Comparison Dashboard ( Streamlit )
 This Dashboard display the model comparison and performance results, providing an interactive way to visualize how each classification model performs on the Titanic dataset.
-You can find it in " treamlit dash.pdf "
+You can find it in " Streamlit dash.pdf "